Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Please note that the Siena Cathedral Museum, Crypt, and the Baptistry are currently lacking provisions for disabled access.

-A. Yes, Siena Cathedral tickets should be booked in advance as there is a high demand for tickets.
+You can book Siena Cathedral tickets online and in advance as there is a high demand for tickets.
 Booking Siena Cathedral tickets online comes with a number of discounts that are not available at the ticket counter.

-A. Make sure to dress appropriately to respect the religious site of Siena Cathedral and maintain decorum.
+Make sure to dress appropriately to respect the decorum of Siena Cathedral.
+Shoulders and knees must be covered while inside the cathedral.

-A. Yes, Siena Cathedral is wheelchair accessible.
-There are ramps available for the visitors.
-However, it should be noted that Siena Cathedral is a very large church and some parts of it may not be accessible to people in wheelchairs.
+Yes, Siena Cathedral is wheelchair accessible.
+There are ramps available for visitors.
+However, it should be noted that Siena Cathedral is a very large church and some parts of it may not be accessible to people in wheelchairs, like the Crypt, Museum and Baptistery.

-A. Siena Cathedral's attractions include its beautiful architecture, sculptures, paintings, and artworks.
-It is also a place of religious importance.
-Siena Cathedral is a UNESCO World Heritage Site.
+Siena Cathedral, besides being a religiously significant attraction, also draws visitors to witness its beautiful architecture, sculptures, paintings, and artworks.
+It is a UNESCO World Heritage Site.

-A. Yes, Siena Cathedral is worth visiting as it is an important church in the city, built in honor of the Virgin Mary by Pope Alexander IV back in 1255 A.D.
+Yes, Siena Cathedral is worth visiting as it is an important church in the city, built in honor of the Virgin Mary by Pope Alexander IV back in 1255 A.D.
 Known for its architectural beauty, it houses several famous sculptors, paintings, and artworks attracting visitors worldwide.
-It also has huge religious importance.